cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ## Application-specific

 The SideCar, handler, and store loader are application-specific.
 At each block, the Cosmos SDK checks for a plan that should be executed before processing block transactions.
 If none exists, then processing continues as usual.
 If a plan is scheduled to run, then the Cosmos SDK pauses normal processing and loads the SideCar.
-When the SideCar is finished and the binaries are uploaded, it loads the handler and, optionally, the store loader.
+When the SideCar is finished it loads the handler and, optionally, the store loader.

 Application developers build implementations of those components that are tailored to their application and use case.